 Brace yourselves: its time for a DC/Warner Bros. awkward phase.
 After reaching its creative, experimental hey day with The Dark Knight trilogy, they've graduated from that horizon expanding realist school and now face a difficult stage in the big wild world where miscommunication, unemployment and meeting targets are requirements: not a shock that people will celebrate.
 Warner Bros must throw down the gauntlet and do battle with Marvels movie-churning machine and their first manoeuvre is Man Of Steel.

+An ultra-realistic take on the biggest superhero in the world penned by the writer of The Dark Knight Rises and directed by a beautiful visual and slow-motion enthusiast?
+What could go wrong?
+Nerves will be jingling in the executive's office about the success of this film following the ending of Nolans Batman trilogy and the relative failure of Bryan Singers Superman Returns.
+You know, then, that Warner Bros. will have pulled the stops out to grant audiences the absolute best Superman experience possible.
 Aside from the importance of this movie in the Warner Bros cannon, it also just looks incredibly brilliant.
 The visuals look amazing (very low key for a Snyder film) and the reinvention of Superman and the Batman-esque take on him as a symbol living up to his father expectations looks like it will bring an emotional punch as severe as a steel boot to the scrotum.
 Probably.